saostad/node-typescript-starter/README.md

 - [ ] add error handling [best practices](https://www.youtube.com/watch?v=62ZRPJkHOX0&list=WL&index=10&t=0s)
 - [ ] add pm2 for process monitoring in development
-- [ ] add docker restart policy in make sure it restart in production
 - [ ] remove all startup overhead to have fastest start up
 - [ ] top-level await support (waiting for typescript to support it in CJS modules)
-- [ ] add changelog.md generator for pre-publish script